grotius-cnc/s-curve-motion-planning/README.md

 An S-curve with an intermediate constant acceleration (lineair portion) is often used to reduce the time to make large speed changes.
 The jerk can be used to determine how much of the rise or fall period can be made under constant acceleration.

 Motion starting with a negative begin acceleration.
+This is a exotic example how complex the velocity transition can be:

 ![scurve_example](https://user-images.githubusercontent.com/44880102/147381940-9394686b-a1be-40a1-8397-6f017c47851b.jpg)

 Controlled stop from a positive acceleration begin value.

 ![scurve_example1](https://user-images.githubusercontent.com/44880102/147382103-aee03e89-9b9b-43ab-afc1-1d2318cb66f8.jpg)